John Beddoe: Life

 He was elected a Fellow of the Royal Society in 1873.
 In 1887 he was elected a member of the American Antiquarian Society.
 He was a founder of the Ethnological Society and president of the Anthropological Institute from 1889 to 1891.

 He died at Bradford-on-Avon on 19 July 1911.
 He is buried in the northern section of Dean Cemetery in Edinburgh towards the western end.

 Family

 In 1858, he married Agnes Montgomerie Cameron (d.1914), granddaughter of Prof Alexander Christison and niece of Robert Christison.
 She was the sister of his friend Dr David Christison.
-He and his wife had a son and a daughter.
+Together they had a son and a daughter.

 Works

 Beddoe was a pioneer in making observations of living people, in particular of their hair and eye colours, which he believed to be valuable evidence of the origins of the British people.
 His essay The Origin of the English Nation won a prize offered by the Welsh National Eisteddfod in 1867.
 This was later expanded and published in 1885 as Races of Britain.

 Beddoe gave the Rhind Lectures in 1891, on 'The Anthropological History of Europe'.